serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 I, however, would need to make even more: a call to `flickr.photosets.getInfo` to get info about the album (title, description, number of views, comments...), a call *per photo* to `flickr.photos.getInfo` to get its title, caption, views, comments & tags, and another call per photo to `flickr.photos.getExif` to get the EXIF metadata, a call to `flickr.photos.getSizes` to build out a response `img` element for each photo in the gallery...

-Oy.
 For a 100 photo album, I'd need 303 network requests.
 Can I get a collective 'nope'?

 And it got worse.
 The response data was a mess to handle. `photos` count was represented as a `string`, `views` was a `number`, the `title` and `description` were nested in an unnecessary object under a `_content` key, and the dates were in a UNIX timestamp format wrapped in a `string`.